Staffing07/josh/laravel-5.4.md

 **Note : **The above step is completely optional , if you are not comfortable with this, you can skip it and perform the below steps, still it works fine.

-Make sure you have [nodejs](https://nodejs.org) installed in your system with minimum version `6.10.0 `,
+Make sure you have [nodejs](https://nodejs.org) installed in your system with minimum version `6.10.0`,

- you can check installed version by running `node -V` command in terminal.
+you can check installed version by running `node -v` command in terminal.

 If you are having older version, please install latest version from [nodejs.org](http://nodejs.org/)

 from 5.4 onwards, Laravel team decided to move to webpack from gulp